-Haiyun (Melody) Zou is an Assistant Professor in the Information Systems Management & Analytics (ISMA) Group at Warwick Business School.
+Haiyun (Melody) Zou is an Assistant Professor at Warwick Business School.
 She received her PhD in Information Systems from the City University of Hong Kong.
 She also held visiting positions at the University of Hong Kong and Clemson University.

 With a background in marketing and psychology, Melody is interested in studying individual behaviors at the post-adoption/-purchase stage.
 In recent years, she is working on promoting user voluntary contributions to technologies - a new concept called "Technology Extra-Role Behavior."
 Her research has appeared or will appear in Information Systems Research, Journal of the Association for Information Systems, and Information Systems Journal.
 She has been serving as Associate Editor for the International Conference on Information Systems (ICIS), European Conference on Information Systems (ECIS), and Pacific Asia Conference on Information Systems (PACIS) every year in tracks related to human behaviors, adoption and usage, or user/customer engagement since 2018.